themanyone/whisper_dictation/README.md

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 With this app, [Whisper](https://github.com/openai/whisper) does not have to load up each time you speak, so dictation can be responsive and fast.
 Threading enables you to continue speaking while it is still decoding your last sentence.
-The tradeoff with running Whisper-jax continuously in the background is that video RAM is not cleared between each spoken interaction.
+The tradeoff with running Whisper-jax continuously in the background is that a large chunk of video RAM stays reserved until shutting down this application.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks while this is running.

 For slower continuous dictation that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
 Or try my older, much less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses Pocketsphinx, but is very light on resources.